Skip to main content

 Can polycystic kidney disease cause kidney disease

-Why PKD can cause kidney disease
+Why pkd can cause kidney disease

 PKD causes a buildup of cysts in the kidneys, and these cysts are filled with fluid.
 When too many cysts develop, or get too big, the kidneys expand and don’t work as they should.